SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 While the container and template share a connection factory, they do not share a channel.
 Therefore, requests and replies are not performed within the same transaction (if transactional).

->NOTE: You can specify the `ReplyAddress` property.
+>You can specify the `ReplyAddress` property.
 The `ReplyAddress` can contain an address with the form `<exchange>/<routingKey>` and the reply is routed to the specified exchange and routed to a queue bound with the routing key.

 With this configuration, a `DirectListenerContainer` is used to receive the replies, with the `RabbitTemplate` being the `IMessageListener`.

->NOTE: When the template does not use a fixed `ReplyAddress` (or is using [Direct Reply-To](docs/messaging/rabbitmq-reference.md#direct-reply-to), a listener container is not needed and a internal temp container is created.
+>When the template does not use a fixed `ReplyAddress` (or is using [Direct Reply-To](docs/messaging/rabbitmq-reference.md#direct-reply-to), a listener container is not needed and a internal temp container is created.
 Direct Reply-To is the preferred mechanism when using RabbitMQ 3.4.0 or later.

 When using a fixed reply queue, you need to define and wire up the reply listener container yourself.